TomerZaibert/Ubuntu-Server-Hardening/Project Write-Up.md

 # Ubuntu Web Server Security Hardening

 ## Objective
-I decided to go for this project to gain hands-on experience in securing a web server by implementing industry best practices.
-My goal was to strengthen my understanding of system hardening, firewall configuration, and access control while working with essential technologies like Linux, Apache, MySQL, and SSH.
-By setting up and securing a LAMP stack, I aimed to enhance my ability to identify and mitigate common security vulnerabilities in web servers.
-This project allowed me to apply theoretical knowledge in a practical environment, reinforcing my skills in server security, network defense, and secure system administration.
+ The objective gain hands-on experience securing a web server by implementing real-world hardening techniques.
+This project involved setting up an Ubuntu-based LAMP stack (Linux, Apache, MySQL, PHP) and applying security measures to reduce potential attack surfaces.The goal was to improve my understanding of server security best practices and demonstrate my ability to configure and protect a web server from common threats.

 ## Write-Up